enterspeedhq/enterspeed-docs/docs/key-concepts/partial-schemas.md

 :::

 :::danger
-Don't use partial schemas for mapping data from another entity that's being referenced, as your views can be outdated if the referenced entity is updated.In this case, you should use [reference schemas](//docs/key-concepts/referencing-schemas.md).
+Don't use partial schemas for mapping data from another entity that's being referenced, as your views can be outdated if the referenced entity is updated.
+In this case, you should use [reference schemas](//docs/key-concepts/referencing-schemas.md).
 :::

 ## Configure a partial schema